 Finding a Google Search Appliance replacement may seem like a daunting task.
 Setting up an on-premise device, such as GSA was, from scratch has required technical expertise from hooking up and configuring the device to get the search running.

 Let’s start from the beginning.

 Google Search Appliance is a piece of hardware coupled with Google’s algorithms used for indexing and searching the content from multiple sources, those of private and public servers.
 The device itself is a server in a yellow casing, manufactured by DELL and it looks like this:

 GSA can index an impressive number of different content types.
 The search results can be filtered, and the search requests made by the users can be analyzed.
 The user interface for GSA is the browser, and it can be accessed on a dedicated domain.

 While GSA has served its users for a long time, Google has announced that it will discontinue the maintenance and the support for GSA in 2019 when the last of the customer support licenses for GSA expire.
 This leaves GSA customers without a search solution and an urgent need to find a replacement.

-Setting up a new site. search may not be technically as an involved project as is the case with GSA.
+Setting up a new site search may not be as technically as an involved project as is the case with GSA.
 Many of the replacement options come as a service.
 This means that the service provider takes care of most of the technical details provided with support.

 Google Search Appliance migration to AddSearch

-Migrating from GSA, however, may be a lot easier than you might think.
-You can acquire a fully-featured search solution as a service which provides features similar to GSA.
+Migrating from GSA, however, maybe a lot easier than you might think.
+You can acquire a fully-featured search solution as a service that provides features similar to GSA.
 Furthermore, the search as a service provides support for setting up the search as well as the development of new features GSA may have lacked.